-Day 3 We visit the nearby Cerro Pelón Monarch Butterfly Sanctuary, just a five minute stroll from our base, where we can either hike to the butterflies on foot or take the easier option of being led on horseback for part of the way (no riding experience required).
+Day 3 We visit the nearby Cerro Pelón Monarch Butterfly Sanctuary, a short drive from our base, where we can either hike to the butterflies on foot or take the easier option of being led on horseback for part of the way (no riding experience required).
 As well as all the butterflies, we may see birds like Ladder-backed Woodpecker, Brown-backed Solitaire and Black-headed Grosbeaks, which can actually stomach the poisonous Monarchs, plus endemics like Bumblebee Hummingbird, Russet Nightingale-Thrush, Blue Mockingbird, Green-striped Brushfinch and Black-backed Oriole.
 We should also see a dazzling variety of wintering warblers including Nashville, Tennessee, Wilson’s, Townsend’s, MacGillivray’s, Hermit, Orange-crowned and Yellow-rumped.
 Dinner and overnight at JM’s Butterfly B & B.

 Day 4 We have a full day to explore another fabulous butterfly sanctuary within the biosphere reserve, either on foot or on horseback, where we should also see more new birds like White-eared Hummingbird, Black Phoebe, Golden-crowned and Ruby-crowned Kinglets, Slate-throated Redstart, Yellow-eyed Junco, Scott’s Oriole and the endemic Grey-barred Wren, Red Warbler and Striped Sparrow.
 The choice of today’s sanctuary will depend on the advice of our hosts, as the butterfly congregations can vary from year to year.
 Dinner and overnight at JM’s Butterfly B & B.